kozodoi/website/_pages/teaching.md

 permalink: /teaching/
 ---

-I am involved in teaching DS/ML and supervising MSc dissertations at the [Chair of Information Systems](https://www.wiwi.hu-berlin.de/en/Professorships/bwl/wi/personen-en/nikita-kozodoi-m-sc/nikita-kozodoi-m-sc) at the Humboldt University of Berlin.
-This page summarizes my teaching activities.
+I am involved in teaching DS/ML-related courses and supervising M.Sc. dissertations at the [Chair of Information Systems](https://www.wiwi.hu-berlin.de/en/Professorships/bwl/wi/personen-en/nikita-kozodoi-m-sc/nikita-kozodoi-m-sc) at the Humboldt University of Berlin.
+This page summarizes my experience.

 ---

 # Courses

-## Business Analytics and Data Science (MSc)
+## Business Analytics and Data Science (M.Sc.)

-- preparing Python exercises and solutions
+- preparing Python notebooks with ML exercises and solutions
 - answering students' questions in Q&A sessions and discussion forum

 ---